- TIPS FOR HELPING CHILDREN WITH WRITING AND SPELLIN

 - Capital letters or lower case letters?
 Which should I use?

-Always demonstrate writing in lower case (except for capital letters for names or the start of sentences).
+Always demonstrate writing in lower case using capital letters for names and the beginning of sentences.

 - How much does spelling matter?